riceissa/maddison-project-data/README.md

   option, I think doing this would require moving all generated TSV files to `/var/lib/mysql-files/` (run `select @@secure_file_pri;` to see where the directory is on each system).
-And since that directory is owned by the mysql user, we also have to deal with system permissions.
+And since that directory is owned by the mysql user, we also have to deal with the file system permissions.

 Listing out all the insert options?
 From [this answer](https://stackoverflow.com/questions/11389449/performance-of-mysql-insert-statements-in-java-batch-mode-prepared-statements-v/11390363#11390363):